 Matthew Perry played the funny, sarcastic, insecure Chandler Bing in "Friends," who was the college roommate of Ross and the eventual boyfriend and husband of Monica.

 Perry has struggled to find success on TV after "Friends" ended.
-He starred in "Studio 60 on the Sunset Strip," "Mr. Sunshine" and "Go On," all of which were cancelled.
+He starred in "Studio 60 on the Sunset Strip," "Mr. Sunshine" and "Go On," all of which were canceled.
 He also starred in movies that included "17 Again" and the made-for-TV "The Ron Clark Story."
+In late 2013, it was announced that Perry would be starring, co-writing, and executive-producing a TV series remake of "The Odd Couple," playing slob Oscar Madison opposite Thomas Lennon as the clean freak Felix Unger.

 Matt LeBlanc played the handsome, struggling actor Joey Tribbiani in "Friends," who was also Chandler's roommate for much of the series.

 After "Friends" ended, LeBlanc got a spinoff sitcom titled "Joey," with Joey Tribbiani moving to Los Angeles to pursue his acting career.
-NBC cancelled the show, which co-starred Drea de Matteo as Joey's sister, partway through its second season in 2006.
+NBC canceled the show, which co-starred Drea de Matteo as Joey's sister, partway through its second season in 2006.
 In 2011, LeBlanc began starring as a fictional version of himself in the Showtime comedy series "Episodes."
-He won a Golden Globe award for his work on "Episodes," after being nominated for an Emmy three times for his work on "Friends."
+He won a Golden Globe award in 2012 for his work on "Episodes," after being nominated for an Emmy three times for his work on "Friends."
+The role also earned him three more Emmy nominations so far.

 David Schwimmer played Monica's brother, paleontologist Ross Geller, who was part of the "Ross and Rachel" on-again-off-again relationship.